hshaf/redistricting-project/server/RedistrictConnector/README.md

 # MongoDB Server

-Open MongoDB Compass, connect to mongodb://localhost:27017, create a new database named "redistricting" with collections named "state", "ensemble", "cluster", and "district".
+Open MongoDB Compass, connect to mongodb://localhost:27017, create a new database named "redistricting" with collections named "state", "ensemble", "cluster", "boundary", and "district".
 Download updated "ensemble-data.json", place it in `../scripts`, and run `python import-ensemble-data.py`.